Delightful Adventures

 An overhead shot of chocolate mint cupcake split in half to show the soft inner texture.

-This is definitely a recipe to add to your list of gluten-free Christmas cupcakes / vegan Christmas cupcakes to make, but feel free to make them year round, not just during the holidays!
+This is definitely a recipe to add to your list of gluten-free Christmas cupcakes / vegan gluten-free Christmas desserts to make, but feel free to make them year-round, not just during the holidays (like my pumpkin cupcakes!)

 If You Make This Recipe…